qchenevier/MBA_memoire/doc/action_actor.md

 It took 30 years for electricity and 25 years for telephones to reach 10% adoption but less than five years for tablet devices to achieve the 10% rate.
 It took an additional 39 years for telephones to reach 40% penetration and another 15 before they became ubiquitous.
 Smart phones, on the other hand, accomplished a 40% penetration rate in just 10 years, if we time the first smart phone's introduction from the 2002 shipment of the first BlackBerry that could make phone calls and the first Palm-OS-powered Treo model [@McGrath2013].

-This rise of adoption and penetration rates for new technologies suggests that technology is less and less primarily used by new generations, the so-called _Millenials_ or _Y generation_.
+This rise of adoption and penetration rates for new technologies suggests that technology is less and less the prerogative of the new generations, the so-called _Millenials_ or _Y generation_.
 In fact, these so-called generations are bounded less by an age criterion than by a technological use one.
 Some analysts refer to the Y generation as the sociological group which is using the Information technologies most frequently, without explicitly stating an age.
 A 60 years old granny using social networks on mobile to communicate with her friends and family and buying things occasionnaly from e-commerce sites could be considered as belonging to the Y generation.
 The gaps in the world population regarding this revolution are not in terms of age, but in terms of usage.

 This increased technology usage means that people are producing more and more information directly by giving feedback or indirectly throught the usage statistics of their devices.
 This is the rise of the _consumer-producer_, a phenomenon called _Prosumerization_ or _Millenialization_: